-Faith in God and a general feeling of spirituality are common among Americans, even in those with major health problems.
+Spirituality is common among the general population, including those with major health problems.
 The Centers for Disease Control and Prevention reported that 69 percent of patients living with cancer pray for health.
 This faith may have a real impact on wellness, even increasing life expectancy.
-Numerous studies have shown that cancer patients with strong faith cope better with being sick, have better mental health, and are physically in better shape.
-Faith may help religious cancer patients survive longer than those without strong spiritual beliefs.
+Numerous studies have shown cancer patients with strong faith cope better with illness, have better mental health, and are in better shape physically.

 Religion and Spirituality as Coping Mechanisms

 Most Americans believe in a higher power, whether they call it God or something else.
-Spirituality and religion are important to most people, and there are many good reasons to turn to God after a cancer or mesothelioma diagnosis.
-Spiritual coping is one way that people can reduce anxiety and depression, and come to terms with death and the limitation imposed by illness.
+Spirituality and religion are important to most people, and there are many reasons to seek God after a cancer or mesothelioma diagnosis.
+Spiritual practice can reduce anxiety and depression, and help patients come to terms with their physical limitations and their own mortality.

-A serious illness like mesothelioma can lead to spiritual distress.
-Someone newly diagnosed may suddenly begin to doubt or to lose faith in God and the tenets of religion.
-But those who keep their faith find it an important tool and lifeline for the difficult times to come.
+A serious illness like mesothelioma can naturally lead to spiritual distress.
+Someone newly diagnosed may begin to doubt their faith.
+However, those who find solace in their religious beliefs and practices find it a lifeline for difficult times to come.

 A Connection to Religion Improves Mental Health

 One report analyzing multiple studies of cancer patients and religious beliefs found that spirituality and faith have a positive impact on mental health.
 Cancer patients with faith in God or some other higher power experienced lower levels of stress, anxiety, and depression.
-The study also found that the opposite was true: cancer patients who felt disconnected from God, or who felt spiritual distress, were more likely to suffer mental health problems.
+The study also found the opposite was true.
+Cancer patients who felt disconnected from God, or felt spiritual distress, were more likely to suffer mental health problems.
 A connection to religion and spirituality is an important way cancer patients can find peace in times of despair.

 Patients with Faith Report Better Physical Health